 I decided to put down my sword and follow my husband’s lead.

 Here are some new rules I made, and it’s another form of re-parenting myself.

 Keep your fights clean and keep it dirty in the bedroom:

 - Be ready for a clean fight.
 Make a conscious decision to change your behavior when the moment arrives.
-I would get instantly pissed off and then do and say things I regret later because as a child I wasn’t allowed the think things through and it’s exactly what my mother would do.
-A narcissistically abusive parent doesn’t want you to have to time think.
-They need to keep you as unsure as possible so you don’t try to think independently.
+I would get instantly pissed off and then do and say things I regret later because, as a child, I wasn’t allowed the think things through, and it’s exactly what my mother would do.
+A narcissistically abusive parent doesn’t want you to have time to think.
+They need to keep you as unsure as possible, so you don’t try to think independently.

-- Fighting when angry is a skill and I had to force myself to speak with respect.
+- Fighting when angry is a skill, and I had to force myself to speak with respect.
 The more you do it, the easier it gets, and then you don’t waste precious energy.
 We weren’t taught how to get our needs met.
 We were taught our needs didn’t matter and haven’t had much practice on how normal people without personality disorders do it.
 My communication skills suuuuuuuuuuucked!